aditaa/OnionScan/docs/wiki/Home.md

 Welcome to the project wiki!
 This page provides an overview of the repository, how it is structured and how to get started using the tool.

+For a more detailed walkthrough of the code itself, see the [Codebase Overview](CodebaseOverview.md) page.

 ## Repository Structure

 ```